 Buddhist practice has been the grounding force in Jane’s life as she lived in three regions and travelled a winding career path - college professor, freelance writer, cook, nonprofit administrator and philanthropy consultant.
 She served as executive director for the American Diabetes Association’s Rochester chapter (two years) and for Rochester Grantmakers Forum (13 years).

-Jane has been a member of Dharma Refuge for the past 5 years, is Board Secretary and Membership Coordinator, and co-teaches the Meditation Lab.
+Jane has been a member of Dharma Refuge for the past 6 years, is Board Secretary, and co-teaches the Meditation Lab.

 Contact Jane Ellen Bleeg to request a meeting.

 John’s passion is guiding companies, communities, and individuals in integrating mindfulness practices.
 He helps others grow emotional intelligence skills so they can better navigate the complex world of human interaction, becoming better individual performers and leaders as well as happier people.